DaVita Incident Update

 On April 12, 2025, DaVita became aware of a ransomware incident affecting and encrypting certain on-premises systems.
 We activated our incident response protocols and implemented containment measures, including proactively disconnecting parts of the network.

-Importantly, care delivery at our centers and for patients treated at home continues, and we continue to accept patients.
+Importantly, care delivery at our centers and for patients treated at home continues, and we continue to accept new patients.

 2. What is DaVita doing to address this incident?